AppSyntax/PMRC/README.md

-# API Directory
+# Components Directory

-This is an API reserved directory.
+This is a components reserved directory.